elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Explain, the function and syntax of the both string startsWith() and endsWith() methods?
+### Explain, the function and syntax of both string startsWith() and endsWith() methods?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The methods str.startsWith and str.endsWith do exactly what they say.<br /><br />
+  <div><strong>Interview Response:</strong> The methods str.startsWith and str.endsWith do what they say.<br /><br />
   The startsWith() method determines whether a string begins with the characters of a specified string.
-This method returns true if the string begins with the characters, and false if not.
-The startsWith() method accepts two arguments search value and start position.
-By default the start position is set to zero (0).<br /><br />
-  The endsWith() method determines whether a string ends with the characters of a specified string.
-This method returns true if the string ends with the characters, and false if not.
+This method returns true if the string begins with the characters and false if not.
+The startsWith() method accepts two arguments search value and start position, and by default, the start position gets set to zero (0).<br /><br />The endsWith() method determines whether a string ends with the characters of a specified string.
+This method returns true if the string ends with the characters and false if not.
 The endsWith() method accepts two arguments search value and length.
 If omitted, the default value is the length of the string.
   <br />
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />